unendingPattern/infinity/README.md

 Step 3.(Optional) By default, infinity will ignore any changes you make to the template files until you log into mod.php, go to Rebuild, and select Flush Cache.
 You may find this inconvenient.
 To make infinity automatically accept your changes to the template files, set $config['twig_cache'].

 Step 4.
-Infinity can function in a *very* barebones fashion after the first two steps, but you should probably install these additional packages if you want to seriously run it and/or contribute to it. ffmpeg may fail to install under certain versions of Ubuntu.
+Infinity can function in a *very* barebones fashion after the first two steps, but you should probably install these additional packages if you want to seriously run it and/or contribute to it. ffmpeg may fail to install under certain versions of ubuntu.
 If it does, remove it from this script and install it via an alternate method.
 Make sure to run the below as root:

 ```
+## Run these commands manually to make sure everything is being installed as intended!

-apt -y install gnupg wget sudo ca-certificates apt-transport-https
+apt -y install gnupg wget sudo ca-certificates apt-transport-https python-software-properties
 # apt -y remove php* # remove your current php version, anything past 7.1 won't work with captcha

-# add repositories for nginx, ffmpeg and php7.1 or 5.6
+# Ubuntu: add repositories for nginx, ffmpeg and alternative php versions
 add-apt-repository ppa:nginx/stable
 add-apt-repository ppa:jon-severinsson/ffmpeg
+add-apt-repository ppa:ondrej/php

+# Debian 9 (stretch): add repositories for alternative php versions
-wget -q https://packages.sury.org/php/apt.gpg -O- | sudo apt-key add -
+# wget -q https://packages.sury.org/php/apt.gpg -O- | sudo apt-key add -
-echo "deb https://packages.sury.org/php/ stretch main" | sudo tee /etc/apt/sources.list.d/php.list
+# echo "deb https://packages.sury.org/php/ stretch main" | sudo tee /etc/apt/sources.list.d/php.list

 apt-get update